-The MS-702 is a one-rack-space, two-channel main station with a regulated 1.2-amp "fail-safe" power supply, individual channel short-circuit protection, and a versatile intercom monitoring system.
+The Clear-Com MS-702 is a one-rack-space, two-channel main station with a regulated 1.2-amp "fail-safe" power supply, individual channel short-circuit protection, and a versatile intercom monitoring system.
 It supports two intercom channels with up to 40 beltpacks or 10 speaker stations.
 It features Clear-Com's excellent speech intelligibility in both high- and low-noise environments.

 The MS-702 can monitor intercom activity on one or both channels with individual listen-level controls.
 Monitoring intercom activity is possible through a headset or the internal loudspeaker.
 The high-sensitivity internal speaker provides intelligible communication in the typical active production environment.

 The MS-702 contains mic preamps with limiters, and speech-shaping circuits for enhanced intelligibility.
 An individual electronic momentary latching talk button is provided for each channel.
 These buttons light dimly when latched - blue-color LED while in stand-by and amber-color LED when latched.
 The channels may be accessed separately or simultaneously without tying them together.
 An optional gooseneck mic is available.

 For paging applications, the MS-702 provides a balanced, line-level output signal to a1/ 4-inch TRS connector on the rear panel.
 The front panel "Announce" button activates the output and the Announce relay.
 The relay circuit, on a separate1/ 4-inch TRS connector, is typically used to mute control-room monitors during live announcements.

 Visual And Audible Signaling

 Visual "call" signaling attracts the attention of operators who have removed their headsets or turned off their speakers.
 Call buttons for each channel signal all stations on that party line by flashing brightly.
 Along with the visual signal, the station's speaker will emit an audible signal if the remote station operator holds the Call button for more than 2 seconds.